 Juniors and Seniors who do not have minimum levels of service will be ineligible for activities and privileges until the hours are completed and approved.
-Activities include: Athletics, Plays, Clubs and any other co-curricular organizations.
-Refer to the CAMPUS MINISTRY section of the Handbook for the specific levels and consequences.
+Activities include: Athletics, Plays, Clubs and any other extracurricular organizations.
+See refer to the CAMPUS MINISTRY section of the Handbook for the specific levels and consequences.